FerriteGiant/personal-site/content/projects/scope-mod.md

 <img src="/projects/scope-mod/covers.jpg" alt="result" class="img-responsive"/>
 <br />

-I'm quite pleased with the final result and it will make using the scope quite a bit nicer.
+I'm quite pleased with the final result and it will make using the scope rather more convenient.